-This is one of my tried and tested recipes, highlighting traditional Irish foods.
+This is one of my tried and tested no-bake recipes, highlighting traditional Irish foods.
 These little bites are so simple they work every time.
 This Irish smoked salmon recipe is an impressive choice for entertaining.

 These smoked salmon and cucumber bites with radish slices and horseradish cream cheese are served with cocktail sticks.
 They're perfect when served on a platter so you can pass them around at your next gathering or get together.

 Who doesn’t love cocktail stick appetizers?
 Whatever you call these little sticks, appetizer sticks or cocktail sticks, these bites are refreshing and tasty.
 Toothpick appetizers at their finest.

 The term cocktail stick makes these appetizers sound so much more refined than the term toothpick.

 Ingredients and Equipment